-Modernisation of the Waikerie River Vessel Waste Disposal Station commenced on 25 July 2016 and is progressing well.
-The facility will be closed until 31 October 2016.
-Alternative temporary arrangements for pumping waste from vessels have been established.
+Modernisation of the Waikerie River Vessel Waste Disposal Station commenced on 25 July 2016 and has now been completed.
+The facility will re-open in the near future following re-commissioning and testing.
+Alternative temporary arrangements for pumping waste from vessels will continue until the facility is re-opened.
 The temporary pump-out service is available 1 kilometre downstream of the Waikerie River Vessel Waste Disposal Station.
 Users will need to call Mr Mick Kemp on 0428 861 777 to arrange a suitable time between 8 am and 4 pm.
 Please note that at least 3 hours notice will be essential.